Jim Backus: Early life

 Backus was born February 25, 1913, in Cleveland, Ohio, and raised in Bratenahl, Ohio, an East Side suburb of Cleveland located on the Lake Erie shore, surrounded by the city on three sides.
-He was the son of Russell Gould Backus and Daisy Taylor (née Gilmore) Backus.
-He attended Shaw High School in East Cleveland, Ohio and graduated from University School in Hunting Valley, Ohio.
+He was the only son of Russell Gould Backus and Daisy Taylor (née Gilmore) Backus.
+His older sister was Katherine Jane Backus.
+He attended Shaw High School in East Cleveland, Ohio and graduated from University School in Shaker Heights, Ohio.

 Career

 Acting

 Backus was acting on radio as early as 1940, playing the role of millionaire aviator Dexter Hayes on Society Girl on CBS.

 He had an extensive career and worked steadily in Hollywood over five decades, often portraying characters with an "upper-crust", New England-like air, much like his best-known role, Thurston Howell III on Gilligan's Island.
 He appeared in (and narrated) A Dangerous Profession (1949); Deadline – U.S.A.
-(1951) with Humphrey Bogart; Pat and Mike (1952) with Spencer Tracy and Katharine Hepburn; Rebel Without a Cause (1955); The Pied Piper of Hamelin (1957); and It's a Mad, Mad, Mad, Mad World (1963).
+(1952) with Humphrey Bogart; Pat and Mike (1952) with Spencer Tracy and Katharine Hepburn; Rebel Without a Cause (1955); The Pied Piper of Hamelin (1957); and It's a Mad, Mad, Mad, Mad World (1963).
 He also made television appearances on The Beverly Hillbillies (1962).

 Backus was the voice of the nearsighted cartoon character Mr. Magoo.
 Years later, when Backus was a frequent talk show guest, he would recount the time Marilyn Monroe urgently beckoned him into her dressing room.
 Henny Backus, Jim's wife, recalled the story: "Jim was in the 1952 film Don't Bother to Knock, with Marilyn Monroe.
 He came home one night during the filming and told me that Miss Monroe in her most seductive breathy voice asked him to meet her in her dressing room.
 His curiosity got the better of him and he went.
 Once there, she exclaimed like an excited child, 'Do Mr. Magoo!'
 And Jim did."

-He frequently could be heard on primetime radio programs in the postwar era, including The Jack Benny Program, and he portrayed an exceedingly vain character named Hartley Benson on The Judy Canova Show on the CBS Radio Network, as well as a similar character named Hubert Updike on The Alan Young Show on the NBC Radio Network.
-He also starred on the short-lived variety program The Jim Backus Show on the ABC Radio Network in 1957 and 1958, when that network changed its name to the American Broadcasting Network (ABN) and tried out a "Live and Lively" format of "Big Time Radio" with orchestras and audiences.
-Backus costarred in the comedy show I Married Joan from 1952 to 1955, portraying the husband of Joan Davis.
+He frequently could be heard on primetime radio programs in the postwar era, including The Jack Benny Program, and he portrayed egotistical snob Hubert Updike III on The Alan Young Show on the NBC Radio Network, as well as the similarly vain Hartley Benson on The Mel Blanc Show on the CBS Radio Network.
+He starred on the short-lived variety program The Jim Backus Show on the ABC Radio Network in 1957 and 1958, when that network changed its name to the American Broadcasting Network (ABN) and tried out a "Live and Lively" format of "Big Time Radio" with orchestras and audiences.
+Backus costarred on the TV comedy show I Married Joan from 1952 to 1955, portraying the husband of Joan Davis.